tcoppex/vk-playground/README.md

 #### Assets

-A few assets are served via `git-lfs` but most are downloaded automatically as needed on CMake cache generation time.
+A few assets are served via `git-lfs` but most will be downloaded automatically on CMake Cache generation time.

 ### Acknowledgement

-This project was inspired by the work of **NVIDIA DesignWorks Samples**, in particular the _[vk_minimal_latest](https://github.com/nvpro-samples/vk_minimal_latest)_ project.
+This project was inspired by the simple expressiveness of WebGPU and the work of **NVIDIA DesignWorks Samples**, in particular the _[vk_minimal_latest](https://github.com/nvpro-samples/vk_minimal_latest)_ project.

 ### License